Information last updated: March 2026

 What Are HR Developers and What Do They Do?

-In some organizations, HR developers are important members of the HR team as they oversee a variety of areas within the human resources branch of an organization, including training, employee development, executive and leadership development, human performance technology, and organizational learning.
-On any given day, their responsibilities might involve creating training programs, designing systems to attract and retain talent, and planning organizational development activities, which may be in the form of workshops and more.
+In some organizations, human resource development professionals are important members of the HR team, overseeing a variety of areas within the human resources branch, including training, talent development, executive and leadership development, performance improvement, and organizational learning.

 Requirements for Starting in HR Development

-If you are interested in a career in human resources, one thing you may need to consider is a bachelor’s degree—and the same applies for a career in human resources development.
+If you are interested in a career in human resources, one thing you may need to consider is a bachelor’s degree—and the same applies to a career in human resources development.
 There are programs specially designed for this field, like a bachelor’s or master’s in human resource development, but you may still be able to apply to certain positions with a degree in a related discipline.
-A master’s in HRD typically covers much of the same ground as a master’s in human resources, but a master’s in HRD may spend more time on the development and training aspect.

 Key Differences and Similarities

 Some people consider human resource development to be a component of human resource management.
-That being said, they have two different objectives and typically involve different responsibilities.
-Human resource development is primarily concerned with training employees and aligning their personal development goals with the broader goals of the organization or business.
-Human resource management has a broader focus on labor relations, compensation, benefits and compliance.
-HR managers also work on issues like diversity and inclusion.
+That said, they have two distinct objectives and typically entail different responsibilities.
+Human resource development primarily concerns training employees and aligning their personal development goals with the broader goals of the organization or business.
+Human resource management has a broader focus on labor relations, compensation, benefits, and compliance.

 A professional with a background in HRM might end up as a general HR manager or a specialist in an area such as benefits, payroll, or recruiting.
 Meanwhile, HRD experts may be best suited for positions as training and development specialists and managers, instructional designers, or program developers.